operator-framework/rukpak/CONTRIBUTING.md

 Proposing larger changes to the RukPak project may require an enhancement proposal, or some documentation, before being considered.
 The maintainers typically use [HackMD](https://hackmd.io) to prepare small design drafts for any new features.
-These docs are linked in [the HackMD notes document](./docs/hackmd-notes.md).
+These docs are linked in [the Designs document](./docs/dev/designs.md).

 Any change to RukPak's existing behavior or features, APIs, or changes and additions to tests do not require an enhancement proposal.